-7. Telephonic Final Pretrial Conference: August 18, 2011 at 4:00 p.m.
+6. Final Pretrial Conference: October 6, 2011 at 4:00 p.m.

-Counsel for the plaintiff is responsible for placing the call to chambers.
 Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file and serve all proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.